JetBrains/kotlin-web-site/pages/docs/reference/data-classes.md

 # Data Classes

-We frequently create a class to do nothing but hold data.
-In such a class some standard functionality is often mechanically derivable from the data.
+We frequently create classes whose main purpose is to hold data.
+In such a class some standard functionality and utility functions are often mechanically derivable from the data.
 In Kotlin, this is called a _data class_ and is marked as `data`:

 ``` kotlin